CloudRepublic/cloudrepublic-blog/source/_posts/durable-entities.md

 - Orchestrator - Has the flow logic and triggers Activities.
 - Activities - This has the actual compute logic and does the work.

 For more information on these topics please see [here](https://docs.microsoft.com/nl-nl/azure/azure-functions).

 ## What is an Entity?

 An Entity is what u expect it to be.
 If you worked with Entity-Framework or DDD before it should be a familiar term.
 An entity is a class consisting of properties that represents a set of data in some kind of storage.

 In our case, the state of the Entity is persisted in Azure Table Storage by the framework.
 Entities in Durable Entities are a bit different in the sense that they are like small microservices (Actors) that have methods on them that you can call.
 In order to call an Entity we need to know its `Entity ID`.
 This Id uniquely identifies the Entity.
 An Entity-Id consists of a name and a key that together form a uniquely identifiable string.

 There are also other properties on an Entity like:

-**Operation name**, ****this would be the name of an operation that can be performed.
-For example `Claim Bed`.
+**Operation name**, this would be the name of an operation that can be performed.
+For example `AssignBedAsync`.

 **Operation Input**, These are parameters that can be provided with the operation to perform.
 These parameters are optional.
 For example the name of the person that will occupy the bed.